trespaul/sds/content/structure/index.md

 The purpose of each system is listed underneath the labels in the [first diagram of this page](#systems).
 Most importantly is System 1, which enacts the purpose of the organisation; the rest is there to enable the continued function of System 1.
 Each system has a subsystem to divide its responsibilities into manageable pieces.
 System 5 consists of the abstract principles and mission of the organisation which are decided by everyone, by consensus or by vote.

-The lines are where the systems interact, and the circles are where the systems interact or observe the external world.
+The lines are where the systems interact, and the circles are where the systems interact with or observe the external world.

 # Conclusion